FrancescaShell/Test/README.md

-# Open Air Quality :deciduous_tree: :partly_sunny:
+# Open Air Quality
+### Monitor pollution levels of major Europen cities :deciduous_tree: :partly_sunny:

-In this repository you can find a file named ```main.py``` that queries the [OpenAQ](https://openaq.org) website for air quality measurements within European cities.
-The values of the polluting molecules are gathered through web-accessible API.
+Breathing in particle pollution can be harmful to your health.
+Some particles can irritate your eyes, nose, and throat, whereas smaller particles can even get into your lungs.
+In this repository you can find a file named ```main.py``` that can help you monitoring European city's air pollution levels.
+Indeed, it queries the [OpenAQ](https://openaq.org) website for air quality measurements within specific European cities.
+Data of the following polluting molecules are gathered from multiple sources and made web-accessible through the [Open AQ Platform API](https://docs.openaq.org/): bc, co, no2, o3, pm10, pm25, so2.

-If you execute the main file by running the program with:
+Executing the main file by running the program with:
 ```python main.py -a username -p password -c city -m pm10```

 It will give you this kind of result: